A global favorite and one of the world’s largest fruit crop, right up there with grapes, citrus and apples.

 Even if you're not all that fond of bananas as a snack, there are many other ways to get their healing goodness.

-In Caribbean countries and Central and South America, for example, people frequently add them to everyday recipes, everything from meat loaf to casseroles.
+People add them to everyday recipes, from meat loaf to casseroles.

-Because of their mild, slightly sweet taste, they work well in almost any recipe.
+Because of their mild, sweet taste, they work well in almost any recipe.

 Buy a bunch.